-When selecting a storage facility for your belongings, there are a number of things to consider: location, facilities, security, convenience, and price.
+When selecting a storage facility for your belongings, there are a number of things you need to consider to find the right company for you.
+Factors to take into consideration include location, facilities, security, convenience, and, of course, price.

 Storage facilities will offer different contracts based on a few different factors, which we’ve broken down here:

 Most storage facilities will have a number of differently sized storage units and will charge per square foot.
 Typically, the bigger the unit, the cheaper the price per sq. ft.

 With this in mind, it’s important to work out how big a unit you need.
 It’s also worth taking into consideration whether you are likely to need to add more items to your storage unit in the future or, on the other end of the scale, will be taking items out of storage soon.